MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-webapp-identity-platform/includes/2-authnz-with-identity-platform.md

 Client credentials allow applications to request security tokens to access their own resources without requiring interaction from a user.
 You can use any of the three types of credentials that the Microsoft identity platform supports; certificates, client secrets, or federated credentials.

-#### Authority
+#### Authority URL

-The authority is the identity provider URL (the instance) and the sign-in audience for your application.
-The instance and sign-in audience, when concatenated, make up the authority.
+The authority URL is the identity provider URL when concatenated with the sign-in audience for your application.
 It's in the form of `https://login.microsoftonline.com/<your_tenant>`

 #### App roles

 App roles allow you to securely enforce authorization in your application.
-When using app roles, an administrator manages access to protected resources by granting permissions to roles and not to individual users or groups.
-This allows you to manage access to resources in a way that is independent of user and group management.

-The administrator can then use the Azure portal to assign roles to different users and groups to control who has access to what content and functionality.
-For instance, adding an *admin role* to your app registration could allow a set of employees with this role assignment to read users' profile data.
+When using role-based access control (RBAC), an administrator defines application roles in the Azure portal.
+They then assign roles to different users and groups to control who has access to what content and functionality.
+For instance, adding an *admin role* to your app registration could allow a set of employees with the *admin role* assignment to read users' profile data.

 After you register the application, you can configure it to communicate with Azure AD by implementing the authentication logic yourself or using libraries such as Microsoft Authentication Library (MSAL).
 The latter is recommended.